shivam4776/YouTubeGPT/README.md

-# 🎥 YouTube Video QA System using RAG (Retrieval-Augmented Generation)                            --YouTubeGPT
+# 🎥 YouTube Video QA System using RAG

 This is a Retrieval-Augmented Generation (RAG) based system that allows users to interact with YouTube videos in a more intelligent way.
 An intelligent, Streamlit-powered app that summarizes YouTube videos using their transcripts with RAG (Retrieval-Augmented Generation).